In Leeds, in the heart of Dazn, where the idea of a super app is thriving - Breaking Latest News

 Yet walking the corridors of the Leeds headquarters, and talking to the people who work there, it is clear that Dazn is making an enormous effort to eliminate the critical issues that threaten streaming.
 By investing money, of course, but also by focusing on the right people.
 People like Sandeep Tiku, who as a child took apart video games to understand how they worked and how to improve them: an impetus towards perfection that has remained in his DNA.

-“I feel truly happy only when I’m about to fall asleep and review what was important during the day – says Tiku – and then I fall asleep.
+“I only feel really happy when I’m about to fall asleep and review what was important during the day – says Tiku – and then I fall asleep.
 But only if I’ve done something good for the company.
 And for consumers.”